-Validate your .env files with Ghostable
+Validate your .env files with Ghostable | Ghostable On this page

 Ghostable's validation keeps bad environment variables out of your deployments without ever uploading plaintext values or schema details.
 In this tutorial you'll define validation rules, run them locally, wire them into CI, and learn patterns that keep Laravel, Node/Next.js, Rails, and Django apps from shipping broken config.